Hamari Devrani: Plot

-Bhakti (played by Krishna Gokani) is a poor girl living in a beautiful village in Gujarat near Ahmedabad.
+Bhakti (Krishna Gokani) is a poor girl living in a beautiful village in Gujarat near Ahmedabad.
 Everyone sees her as unlucky because her mother, Gayatri, died while giving birth to Bhakti, and Bhakti's father Hasmukh refused to see her face or recognize her beauty.
 Bhakti's maternal grandmother, Kashiben, raises her single-handedly and tries to protect her from love to prevent emotional pain.
-As Bhakti grows up (now played by Jyotica Dholabhai), the show associates her with unluckiness and she becomes lonely.
+As Bhakti grows up (Jyotica Dholabhai), the show associates her with unluckiness and she becomes lonely.
 Whenever Bhakti asks about her parents and childhood, Kashiben says that they are in Ahmedabad.
 Meanwhile, she is presented with an idol of a baby Lord Krishna, and is told that this will protect her in any situation.
 Bhakti accepts wholeheartedly and calls the baby Laddoo thief.
 Later, Kashiben takes Bhakti to Ahmedabad where Bhakti's father Hasmukh lives.
 Hasmukh, and his second wife, insult Bhakti and banish her from Ahmedabad.

 Meanwhile, in Ahmedabad, Devkiben, an elderly widowed woman, heads a rich and popular family known as the Nanavatis, with her six sons and five daughters-in-law.
 The eldest daughters-in-law of the family (Manjula, Parul, Alpa, Jalpa, and Rajeshwari) want Mohan (played by Maadhav Deochake), Devkiben's youngest son, to marry a woman who will demand anything from the family and act like an overlord.
 Bhakti marries into this family when her would-be elder sisters-in-law (jethanis) see her in Ahmedabad and choose her for their brother-in-law after seeing Bhakti's educated, gullible, and sensitive nature.
 The story flows onward, where viewers witness how she is treated in this family by her sisters-in-law.
 Manjula, Parul, Alpa, Jalpa, and Rajeshwari try not to love Mohan and Bhakti, but in the end, good wins over evil, and they indeed start loving Mohan and Bhakti.